sagemath/sage-archive-2023-02-01/src/doc/en/installation/binary.rst

 ===============================

 Installation from a pre-built binary tarball is an easy and fast way to install Sage.
-Note that on GNU/Linux a prefered way is to use your package manager (e.g. apt, pacman, yum).
+Note that on GNU/Linux a preferred way is to use your package manager (e.g. apt, pacman, yum).

 In all cases, we assume that you have a computer with at least